-The Deferred capital Receipts Reserve holds the gains recognised on the disposal of non-current assets but for which cash settlement has yet to take place.
+The Deferred capital Receipts Reserve holds the gains recognised on the disposal of noncurrent assets but for which cash settlement has yet to take place.
 Under statutory arrangements, the Council does not treat these gains as usable for financing new capital expenditure until they are backed by cash receipts.
 When the deferred cash settlement eventually takes place, amounts are transferred to the Capital Receipts Reserve.
 This reserve relates to the Elmsleigh Centre finance lease

-2016/17 £'000 Deferred Capital Receipts Reserve 2017/18 £'000 (14,544) Balance at 1st April (14,544) 0 Transfer of deferred sale proceeds credited as part of gain/loss on disposal to the Comprehensive Income and Expenditure Statement 0 Transfer from Deferred Capital Receipts Reserve on receipt of cash (14,544) Balance at 31st March (14,544)
+2016/17 £'000 Deferred Capital Receipts Reserve Notes 2017/18 £'000

+(14,544) Balance at 1st April (14,544)

+(14,544) Balance at 31st March 17 (14,544)